GGRice/comp_robo_final_project/ProjectProposal.md

 - Iterative closest point

 ## Algorithms to Use for Mapping
-- Hector SLAM: Uses scan alignment to stitch together scan readings as moving throug ha map
+- Hector SLAM: Uses scan alignment to stitch together scan readings as moving through a map
+  - Seems to create map by comparing readings to map, make our own Hector SLAM?
+- Extended Kalman filter: standard form of SLAM
+- G-Mapping: Another SLAM algorithm, more computationally heavy than Hector, has particle filter in it

 # Timeline
 Meetings: Wednesdays 7-9, Saturdays 11-1